fabriziodea/DevopsPractical/README.md

 !Roadmap XXX

 ## Risk Assessment
-A risk assessment was created in order to monitor and plan for any potential risks that could jeopardise the project.
+A risk assessment was created in order to monitor any potential risks that could jeopardise the project.
 !RiskassessmentXXX

 ## Version Control
 I chose Git as a version control system.
-I made sure to create different branches and work on a dev branch everytime i was adding a new feature.
-Merging to the main branch when all known issues were solved.
+I made sure to create different branches and work on a dev branch everytime i was adding a new feature merging to the main branch when all known issues were solved.
 I also linked Github to Jira and i used smart commits to automatically update the Jira Board everytime a commit was modifying the state of the user stories in a sprint.
 Here there is the repository during the project and the branch diagram:
 !GitRepoxxx
 !GitBranchesxxx

+## Containerisation and Orchestration
+This is a distributed application where the services runs in separate containers and the containers are replicated on 2 Vms.
+This architecture improves the resilience of the application in case of failure.
+Docker swarm is used to orchestrate and manage the containers replica across the 2 Vms.

+## Reverse Proxy
+The ansible playbook sets up a VM as the reverse proxy using Nginx.
+This machine is reachable on port 80, it doesn't host the application but it forwards the traffic to 2 VMS hosting the application containers as shown in the diagram below.
+!NginxpicXXX

+## Unit Testing
+Unit testing for this project was carried out with Pytest.
+Each function within every route for every service is tested to verify the application handles and returns data as expected.
+Unit tests are triggered automatically with the Webhooks through Github after each push to the repository.

+## CI Server
+The CI Server is Jenkins, it creates a new build triggered via webhook fron Github after every commit.
+Jenkins is responsible of a number of tasks:
+* It runs automated tests for each service.
+* It builds images for each service and push them to Dockerhub, in order to make them available to all the VMs requiring the service images.
+* It transfer the docker-compose.yaml file to the Swarm manager node,
+* It runs the Ansible playbook, where it provisions the software and the dependencies required to each VMs involved with the application.
+* Once all the VMs have the required software and the images are available on Dockerhub it deploys the application.

+Here is a picture of the Jenkins pipeline:

+## Dockerhub and Nexus
+The services images are available on a public repository at https://hub.docker.com/.
+Since there was no requirement for confidentiality or high performance Dockerhub was my choice as image repository.
+If I had the need to access the repository quicker a solution could be Nexus.
+Nexus is a repository manager that can be installed on a local server, cutting down access time and improving confidentiality since the repository would be private.
+It also has a system to cache commonly used images to speed up deployment.

+## Ansible
+Ansible was used as software provisioning and configuration management tool.
+The playbook installs Docker on the VMS hosting the containers, initiate Docker Swarm on the manager node and it passes the token to worker node to join the swarm.
+It also install nginx on the VM acting as a load balancer
+Finally it deploys the application running the Docker stack deploy command on the Swarm manager node.

+## Cloud provider
+Google cloud platform is the cloud provider i used for this project.
+Moving the application on the cloud offers many advantages.
+It allowes greater scalability by giving the possibility to add more virtual machines and more replicas.
+It makes the application more resistant in case of failure.
+It allows automatic updates with no or little down time.